-What's Generally Okay In a Professional Cuddle Session With Me (That You Might Be Afraid to Ask)
+What's Generally Okay In a Cuddle Therapy Session With Me (That You Might Be Afraid to Ask)

 "I'm just not sure if you're okay with me even asking it," he stammered out.

-"Are you okay with asking it and hearing that the answer might be no?
-Because I do have my own body autonomy, but you likely won't offend me just by asking for what you want."
+"Are you okay with asking, with the small chance that I might say?
+Because I do have body autonomy, but you likely won't offend me just by asking for what you want."

 He stopped shifting in his seat and his shoulders lowered.
-He closed his eyes, took a deep breath in, then opened his eyes to look at me with uncertainty.
+He closed his eyes, took a deep breath in, then opened his eyes to look at me with a vulnerable uncertainty.

 My heart bursted with compassion.
 This small ask felt insurmountably huge to him?
 I felt a smile spread across my face and I shifted my position on the bed to let him sit up on it with me.
 "I'd like to!
 Thank you for asking."

-It’s hard to say for certain what’s generally okay in a professional cuddle session.
+It’s hard to say precisely what’s okay in a cuddle therapy session.

 Screw that.